 advanced mode.
 Alternatively, you can go directly to our 5 number summary calculator.
 Observe that there's no mention here of the average we're so accustomed to.
 It seems like the big-headed statisticians got rid of it in favor of more accurate functions.
 In essence, quartile is a statistical measure to divide the data into ranks, just like percentile and decile.

 Now that we have answered "What is a quartile?", why don't we get into the specifics of how to find Q1 and Q3?
 After all, the theory is all fine, but actual calculations are the real deal!

 Lower and upper quartiles – how to find Q1 and Q3?

 The first step when finding quartiles is to determine where the median of your dataset is.
-Remember that, although it marks the middle of the entries, it is very different from mean.
+Remember that although it marks the middle of the entries, it is very different from the mean.
 To be honest, we don't really need its value when finding quartiles, just its position, but the definition and formula will prove useful soon enough.